Roboparty/atom01_train/README.md

 ## Installation

 ATOM01-Lab is built against the latest version of Isaacsim/IsaacLab.
-It is recommended to follow the latest updates of legged lab.
+It is recommended to follow the latest updates of ATOM01-Lab.

 - Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
 We recommend using the conda installation as it simplifies calling Python scripts from the terminal.